 The following sample illustrates the behavior of the program with the Cruise_ship and no views.
 Your program should reproduce the output file exactly.

 The following sample shows the output produced by the program for all three kinds of views, along with the related error messages.
-This sample shows the bridge view for a sunken ship.
+This sample shows the local view for a sunken ship.
 Your program should reproduce the output files exactly.
 Notice the plural: Views, not View.

 These samples demonstrate the program behavior and are supposed to contain each of the specified output strings.
 It is not a complete test of your program.
 Your program will be tested for a large number of other possible inputs and input sequences.
 The console outputs are a saved copy of a console (shell) window after entering the commands by hand.
 The _in input file is suitable for redirecting input, and the _out output can be compared with the redirected output of your program.
 Your program should match the stdout output.